mewtlu/lambda-restify/README.md

 Instead of using http module for opening a server and listening for incoming requests, this package relies on lambda event and callback.

-When you make an http request against aws apigateway it triggers aws lambda with an event containing all the information about the incoming request (like method, url, querystring, headers, and body). lambda-restify relies on that information to create request object.
+When you make an http request against aws apigateway it triggers aws lambda with an event containing all the information about the incoming request (like method, url, querystring, headers, and body). restify-lambda relies on that information to create request object.

-When your route handler sends response back (including headers, content), lambda-restify triggers lambda callback.
+When your route handler sends response back (including headers, content), restify-lambda triggers lambda callback.

 ## Supported features
 - Full support for restify request/response api